-I am absolutely not a human being until I have my morning latte.
+I’m absolutely not a human being until I have my morning latte.
 Call me a coffee addict, call me a grump, whatever you call me, I don’t really care because I just want my morning latte!
 If no foaming equipment is available, then regular coffee will do, just as long as I have some creamy moo-free milk.
 Yeah maybe I have to work on not being a coffee addict… but I’ll do that later…maybe.

 Before we get to making cashew creaminess: Time to announce the winners of the Plant-Powered Families Cookbook by Dreena Burton.
 The winners are (drumroll please) Leeba E. and Jordyn M. Congratulations!
 I have contacted you both by email and will be sending out your cookbooks to you shortly.

 More shopping?
 I just went to Toronto’s Vegetarian Food Festival, where I ate EVERYTHING I could get my hands on.
-Oh my goodness, so muchy vegan deliciousness.
+Oh my goodness, so much vegan deliciousness.
 I was sporting a shirt with my own logo on it (geek alert), and I got so many compliments on it!
 Many from people who didn’t even know my site.
 So I decided to put it up for sale.
 If you want your very own It Doesn’t Taste Like Chicken tank (it also comes in a t-shirt, tote, and a whole whack of colours), you can pick one up here.

-Ok back to milking cashews.
-Making cashew milk is super duper easy.
-First we have to get those cashews all nice and tender.
+To make Strain-Free Cashew Milk: we have to get those cashews all nice and tender.
 Put them in a bowl, cover them with water, and soak them for 3 to 8 hours, OR you can put them in a pot, cover them with water and boil them for about 10 minutes until they are tender.
 Both ways work well, but for some reason, I find the soaking method results in a slightly creamier milk, so if you are not in a rush, try that one.

 Next, drain and rinse the cashews and add them to your blender with just 1 cup of fresh water.